MyPython101/MutationTesting/README.md

 ```
 - [video](#)

-## Implementation:
+## Implementation

-Step that perform a mutation testing using Cosmic Ray
+Step that perform a mutation testing using Cosmic Ray:
+- Navigate to the source file
+- Create configuration file
+-

 ## Source module and tests

 - Mutation testing works by making small mutations to the code under test (CUT) and then running a test suite over the mutated code.
 - For this tutorial, then, we’ll need to create our CUT and a test suite for it.
   - Creating a new directory which will contain the CUT, the tests, and eventually the Cosmic Ray data.
   - Refer to this directory as ROOT (or $ROOT if using shell code).

 ## Template for mutation testing

 ```bash
 cd ROOT_AUTOMATION